Nvidia trains AI to transform 2D images into 3D models

 The work, which was conducted by researchers from Vector Institute, University of Toronto, Nvidia Research, and Aalto University, is detailed in the paper “Learning to Predict 3D Objects with an Interpolation-based Differentiable Renderer.”

-For next steps, Nvidia director of AI Sanja Fidler and paper coauthor told VentureBeat in a phone interview that the company may attempt to extend the differentiable rendering framework (DIB-R,) to more complex tasks, like rendering 3D models for multiple objects or entire scenes.
+For next steps, Nvidia director of AI and paper coauthor Sanja Fidler told VentureBeat in a phone interview that the company may attempt to extend the differentiable rendering framework (DIB-R,) to more complex tasks, like rendering 3D models for multiple objects or entire scenes.
 Such work could have applications in gaming, AR/VR, robotics, or object tracking systems.

 “Imagine you can just take a photo and out comes a 3D model, which means that you can now look at that scene that you have taken a picture of [from] all sorts of different viewpoints.
 You can go inside it potentially, view it from different angles — you can take old photographs in your photo collection and turn them into a 3D scene and inspect them like you were there, basically,” she said.